 As promised, I have some of my own recommendations for the best fish foods on the market.

-You will find all of my top recommendations available in our ‘Shop‘, available for purchase through Amazon.
+You will find all of my top recommendations available in our ‘Shop‘, where they are available for purchase through Amazon.

 You may have already guessed from my previous example that one of my favourite fish foods are Fluval Bugbites, we did a write up on these not long ago which you can find HERE.

-Fluval Bugbites really are great, the list of high-quality ingredients is extensive and they have the added bonus of being produced sustainably.
+Fluval Bugbites really are great and based on ingredients alone they are at the top of the list.
+The list of high-quality ingredients is extensive and they have the added bonus of being produced sustainably.

 Fluval produce a range of Bugbites recipes that are tailored to many species of fish.
 Although any fish will thrive on any Bugbites recipe.